sultanowskii/sos/README.md

 #### `Agent`

-This is an actual 'storage' worker.
+This is an actual storage worker.

 ```bash
 elixir \